bjoluc/pytest-reraise/readme.md

     reraise() # This will raise the assertion error
 ```

 As seen in the example above, `reraise()` can be called multiple times during a test case.
-Whenever an exception has been raised in a `with reraise` block since the last call, it will by raised on the next call.
+Whenever an exception has been raised in a `with reraise` block since the last call, it will be raised on the next call.

 ### Multiple Exceptions